Light Leaks for Premiere Pro

 Light leaks in modern world post-production

 Today, adding light leaks is a cool post-effect that adds a vintage look.
-Premiere Pro users are able to apply light leaks directly to your video edits.
+Adobe Premiere Pro users are able to apply light leaks directly to your video edits.
 With just a single plugin you can easily generate thousands of unique light leaks on the fly.
 This plugin is a very effective creative tool.

 - It’s resolution-independent.